Hug-hes/AnalyseTCR/README.md

 Step 4.
 Download Immunarch package by going to the website: https://immunarch.com/articles/1_introduction.html

-After downloading the Immunarch.tar.gz file then run the following two commands in the RStudio console window (replacing "path/to/your/folder/with/immunarch.tar.gz" with a path to the folder that contains your immunarch.tar.gz) :
+After downloading the Immunarch.tar.gz file then run the following two commands in the R Studio console window (replacing "path/to/your/folder/with/immunarch.tar.gz" with a path to the folder that contains your immunarch.tar.gz) :

 install.packages("devtools", dependencies = T)